nuclearhosting/nh-knowledge-base/docs/websites.md

  - can be redirected / routed to specific directory on the primary domain
  - different redirection types (by mod_rewrite) like: no flag, R, L, R+L, R=301+L
  - Let's Encrypt SSL Support (optinaly can be turned off for specific subdomain)
- - Available to both VIP and Basic memberships
+ - Available for both VIP and Basic memberships

 **Subdomain Alias limitations:**

- - it depends / is linked with primary domain
+ - is linked with primary domain
  - primary domain have access to subdomains data on the server (eg. within PHP script)
  - no individual PHP settings or PHP versions (the same PHP version and configuration is applied like on primary domain)